Why would you conditionally render something?

 of JSX.
 Let's say you have a piece of state called showMessage

-that holds an initial value of false
+that holds an initial value of false.
+Anytime the state changes to

-, we want a component called Message
+true, we want a component called Message to

 render in our application.
 The piece of state will be controlled with a simple button.
 Here's how that looks: